 Research & Reviews is using Online Review and Editorial Tracking Systems for quality review process.
 Editorial Tracking System is an online submission and review system, where authors can submit manuscripts and track their progress.
 Reviewers can download manuscripts and submit their opinions.
 Editors can manage the whole submission/review/revise/publish process.
 Publishers can see what manuscripts are in the pipeline awaiting publication.
 E-mail is sent automatically to concerned persons when significant events occur.

-Submit manuscript at http://rroij.com/editorialtracking/pharmaceutics-and-nanotechnology/SubmitManuscript.php or send as an e-mail attachment to the Editorial Office at email@example.com
+Submit manuscript at https://rroij.com/editorialtracking/pharmaceutics-and-nanotechnology/SubmitManuscript.php or send as an e-mail attachment to the Editorial Office at firstname.lastname@example.org or email@example.com or pharmaceutics@Journalsoa.com

 Manuscripts number will be provided to the corresponding author within 72 hours for the respective manuscript submitted.